 20. ¿Tienes mascota/tiene mascota?
 (Do you have a pet?)

-With any of these Spanish phrases and questions, you’ll be able to easily get some Spanish conversation practice time in.
+With any of these easy and basic Spanish phrases and questions, you can easily get some Spanish conversation practice time in.
 Don’t be shy – people love it when you make an effort to speak in their native language.
 But if you ever get stuck or lost mid-conversation, try these Spanish language conversation hacks.
 Remember, the more you practice having conversations with others in a second language, the more comfortable and proficient you will be.

 Photo by Eddy Van 3000